jazmichaelking/mastodon-near-me/README.md

 ![image](https://user-images.githubusercontent.com/3419832/229815849-9370631a-e986-4090-a18e-be2d5a8ce608.png)

 ## Purpose
-Onboarding to Mastodon requires a decision about which server to join and can cause unnecessary friction.
 The map showcases service providers with a built-in local membership and demonstrated content moderation as a way to help choose a Mastodon server.

 ## Inclusion Criteria
  - Mastodon or a Mastodon fork (other ActivityPub services may become in scope at a later date),